salasberryfin/CarND-Advanced-Lane-Lines/README.md

 :-------------------------:|:-------------------------:
 ![alt text](./output_images/new_undist/undist-3.jpg)  |  ![alt text](./output_images/new_undist/binary-detection/binary-detection-3.jpg)

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### Perspective transform

-The binary image generated through the the combined manipulating methods in step 2 needs to be transformed to a bird's eye perspective so lane lines can be detected accurately.
+The binary image generated through the the combined manipulating methods in the previous step needs to be transformed to a bird's eye perspective so lane lines can be detected accurately.

 First, one of the straight road images is processed so that a rectangular region of interest (where the lane is most likely located) is detected.
 The perspective transformation will be applied for this particular region, using the following source and destination points.